 Looking for the perfect road trip in Northern Spain?
 I’ve got you covered!
 Ever since my recent solo road trip around Alberta Canada, I’ve been completely hooked on road trips as a new way to travel – and I keep thinking about my next one.
-So when ETIAS info asked me to write a post about a Spanish road trip, I was all over it.

 The north of Spain is easily among one of the most beautiful, charming and cultural parts of the world, making it perfect to explore via a road trip.
 Rugged landscapes, incredible seafood, and a fascinating history create the ideal backdrop for a road trip with a difference.

 My route starts in the port city of Bilbao, and continues on through the Basque region, Cantabria, Asturias, and finally Galicia.
 We end in the gorgeous city of Santiago de Compostela, as countless pilgrims have before us; the cathedral here is the endpoint for the famous Camino de Santiago.

 RELATED POST: 7 Iconic European Road Trips you can Start in the UK

 There’s simply no better place to start than Bilbao’s Port.
 The port is directly accessible from Portsmouth via direct ferry and, from here, you’ll have great motorway connections to wherever in Spain you want to head next.

 Bilbao also makes a great jumping-off point for exploring the Basque Country.
 This autonomous region in the north of Spain has its own special vibe, its own distinct cuisine, and even its own language.
 Be sure to try a few pintxos dishes, the region’s answer to tapas.